 You can also help by reporting any scams you see on social media, using the ‘report’ button provided by most platforms.

-There are plenty of other simple steps you can take to protect yourself against fraud, such as:
+There are plenty of other simple steps you can take to protect yourself against Bitcoin and crypto fraud, such as:

+Stick with established providers.
 Avoid new and untested platforms.
-Let the early-adopters take the risks and make sure you don’t get involved with an exchange or wallet until you can be sure it’s legitimate.
+Let the early-adopters take the risks and make sure you don't get involved with an exchange or wallet until you can be sure it's legitimate.
+Better still, only use exchanges that are registered with the Financial Crimes Enforcement Network (FinCEN).

 Why would I have an EOS payment deposited of $30 into my account my bank account but I didn’t sign up for any of anything over the internet or paid anybody for anything